stevenblair/rapid61850/README.md

  - Performs validation of the SCD file, and reports any problems
  - Can optionally support fixed-length GOOSE encoding, which reduces GOOSE encoding time by approximately 25-50%
  - Supports initialisation of data type values, and instance-specific values
+ - The platform be used in two ways:
+   - As part of a native C/C++ program.
+This approach would be used for embedded applications, where deterministic real-time performance is important, and where the the network interface is custom (such as on a microcontroller).
+It also works well with the Qt C++ GUI framework.
+   - As part of a Python or Java program.
+This approach uses additional C code (with winpcap/libpcap) to handle the communications and data model.
+It is useful for any application where sub-millisecond performance is not needed, because it offers the comfort and convenience of writing your control logic code in a high-level language.
  - Open source, under the GPL 2 license

 ## Installation ##

 The software requires Eclipse, with the Eclipse Modeling Framework (EMF).
 Java Emitter Templates (JET) is needed for development, but not to run the code.
 It's easiest to start with the version of Eclipse that comes with the Modeling Tools bundle (see here: http://www.eclipse.org/downloads/).
+(If you are planning on using the Python or Java interfaces on Windows, it is best to use the 32-bit versions of Eclipse, and the JDK.)

 There are two source code trees: `emf` (in Java), and `c` (obviously written in C).
 Each should be a separate project in Eclipse.
 The Java `emf` project directory is organised as follows: